Fast fashion in China: Viscose Production

+Viscose is marketed as a sustainable alternative to cotton polyester.
+As it is made from trees, it isn't inherently toxic to the environment.
+However, because of the mass amount of viscose needed for the growing fast fashion industry, it remains manufactured cheaply.
+Viscose is mainly manufactured in Southeast Asia, with China representing 66% of production in 2015.
+These manufacturers also dump untreated wastewater containing a multitude of chemicals; one major chemical is carbon disulphide, a solvent that is linked to severe medical conditions.
+Upon touch, it can burn through skin and cause severe eye damage.

 The wood pulp that viscose is made out of also raises high concerns for the environmental committee, as dissolving this material wastes 70% of a tree.
 This production has been linked to deforestation, specifically in the Indonesia rainforests.

 Pesticides

 Pesticides pose a major problem to crops, and cotton is among the most sprayed crops.
 Due to this heavy amount of chemicals, cotton production requires massive amounts of freshwater to wash it out.

 In addition, most cotton that is grown is genetically modified to pests which lead to the problem of super weeds later on; these weeds need to be treated with even more pesticides, thus exacerbating harm to living organisms.

 Overconsumption

 Global consumption of apparel has risen to around 62 million tonnes per year.
 Due to the cheap production of clothes, they are worn only a few times before they are tossed, and nearly 85% of textiles end up in landfills every year.
 This is opposed to clothing that is made sustainably with better materials and thus can be worn for years and cycled through various owners.

 For brands to keep up with current trends and thus continue competing in the fashion market, it is economically profitable for them to fulfill consumer demand with a constant cycle of overconsumption of goods.
 Especially in recent years, the time it takes for a trend to go out of style has decreased, leading to an increase in clothes being thrown out.